-Transforming Auckland’s Waterfront to be America’s Cup ready was given the go ahead on Tuesday by the Environment Court and we are particularly thrilled to have played a key part in the decision.
+Transforming Auckland’s Waterfront to be America’s Cup ready was given the go-ahead in September 2018 by the Environment Court and we were particularly thrilled to have played a key part in the decision.

 In late 2017, we were engaged by the Ministry of Business, Innovation & Employment, New Zealand Major Events (MBIE) and Panuku Development Auckland (Panuku) (the economic development arm of the Auckland Council) to peer review the proposed 36th America’s Cup Location Decision reports - prior to lodgement of the associated resource consent applications.